NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 Dry-run DNSSEC offers zone operators the means to test newly signed zones and a turn-key action to conclude testing and commit to the tested DNSSEC records.
-Operators that want to use dry-run DNSSEC SHOULD support [@!DNS-ERROR-REPORTING] and have a reporting agent in place to receive the error reports.
+Operators that want to use dry-run DNSSEC SHOULD support [@!RFC9567] and have a reporting agent in place to receive the error reports.

 The only change from normal operations when signining a zone with dry-run DNSSEC is to not publish the real DS record on the parent but publish the